COMPASS-DOE/data-workflows/portage/data_TEST/L2/README.md

-# L1b
+# L2

-This folder holds level 1b data ready for analysis.
+This folder holds COMPASS-FME Level 2 data ready for analysis.